 Maybe you've got your eye on a great condo by the beach near Sosua.
 Or a hillside villa overlooking Puerto Plata.
 Or maybe you discovered a place near one of the fab surfing spots close to Cabarete.

 Whatever your dream, you’re now ready to take the first steps to make it your own...

-Below, we outline the entire process, step by step.
+Below, we outline the entire process to follow when purchasing a home in Dominican Republic, step by step.

 Okay, so you’re looking for—or at least, you’re seriously thinking about—buying a home somewhere warm.

 Good news item #1: